jvermaas/vmd-packaging-instructions/README.md

 If you make your own changes to the VMD source, you'd note them in `debian/changelog`.
 Otherwise, we are ready to make changes to the VMD source itself that sort out what options we want to use.

-## A list of broken things
+## VMD Source Edits

-There are a number of areas where you'll need to change things in order to build VMD.
+There are a number of areas where you'll need to change things in order to build VMD starting from the released tarball.

 ### `Makefile`